-Wearables has been added to your bookmarks.
+Wearables has been saved

 How could work get done with the aid of an ever-present computing device?
 Wearables raise that question, and the answers can change how you do business.